ducquando/learn-swift/Language Guide/2-simple-statements.md

 If you are ready, let's dig down on each data types.
 Please noted, in Swift, data types are always written in Pascal case (e.g. Int).

-*Acknowledgment: The credit for this part goes to Apple from [their Swift's documentation](https://docs.swift.org/swift-book/LanguageGuide).*

 #### a.
 Integers